 Hello and Welcome to Year 4!

-What will the children be learning about during Spring?
+What will the children be learning about during summer?

-In Mathematics we will be tackling co-ordinates to link to our map work in Geography.
-We will also continue to challenge children with two – step word problems.
-It would be beneficial to help your child in maths by practicing times tables with them, as all these need to be known by the end of year 4.
+In Mathematics we will be taking on time again – both 12 and 24 hour!
+We will also make links to our topic by looking at co-ordinates.
+It would be beneficial to help your child in maths by practicing times tables with them, as all these need to be known by the end of year 4 up to 12 X 12.

 Everyone will continue to take part in a weekly guided reading lesson with Miss Merry, as well as being provided with opportunities to access other tasks based around reading.